Jack Gardner fonds

 LanguageRussian, Ukrainian, German, English, Hebrew, Yiddish

 NoteSee also finding aid, survivor clippings file and research file.
-Select items only have been described at the item level.
+Select items only have been digitized and described at the item level.
+Other items have been digitized and used as media representations for fonds and series-level descriptions.
 Consult the archivist for more information.

 System of ArrangementRecords are arranged following divisions established upon donation of the records to the VHEC.
-Some material moved from survivor clippings file into collection, accrual 2001.018.
+Some materials moved from survivor clippings file into collection, accrual 2001.018.

 Item-level descriptions based on legacy FileMaker Pro database records.